theAvoidact.com

 The two triggering events

 The employer exception clock does not start when the answer is served.
-Instead, it starts from the later of two separate triggering events.
+Instead, it starts from the later of two separate triggering events under CPLR § 1007(e).

-Triggering event one: The date when the grave injury status of the plaintiff's injury becomes known to the defendant.
+Triggering event one: The date when the defendant knows or should know the plaintiff sustained a grave injury as defined in WCL § 11.
 An injury that is not initially apparent as a grave injury may evolve over time as the plaintiff's medical condition develops.
 Alternatively, counsel may need to obtain medical records, expert review, or deposition testimony before determining whether the injury meets the WCL § 11 definition.

-Triggering event two: The date when the identity of the employer is discovered.
+Triggering event two: The date when the identity of the employer becomes known.
 In some construction cases, particularly those involving large projects with multiple tiers of subcontractors and temporary labor, the plaintiff's employer is not immediately apparent.
 The employee may have been placed by a staffing agency, employed by a sub-subcontractor not listed in the general contractor's project files, or engaged through an informal arrangement.

 What qualifies as a grave injury